 We do rely heavily on this volunteer support, and welcome new volunteers.
 If you would like to register as a volunteer with Steel City Strings, please contact us by phone (0467 869 478) or email firstname.lastname@example.org.

-Steel City Strings is honoured and delighted to announce that the distinguished composer Andrew Ford has accepted their invitation to be Patron of the Orchestra.
+Steel City Strings is honoured and delighted that distinguished composer Andrew Ford is Patron of Steel City Strings.

 As Steel City Strings plays music and Andrew writes it, we look forward to a fruitful and enjoyable relationship.